-Customer relationship management (CRM) software has evolved from a tool that helped sales teams store customer data into a multifaceted hub that drives the technology suite of an entire business.
-It can add tremendous value to your company, but how well you integrate it with your preexisting processes will dictate its effectiveness.
-The best implementation practices include focusing on your established goals, employing a dedicated team to lead the implementation, and offering training opportunities that help employees understand how to use the software when it launches.
+Implementing business software should never be an afterthought, especially when it comes to your customer relationship management (CRM) software.
+CRM systems have evolved into multifaceted hubs that add tremendous value to your company.
+But how well you integrate a CRM system with your existing workflow and business software suite will dictate its effectiveness.
+The best implementation practices include focusing on your established goals, employing a dedicated team to lead the implementation and offering training opportunities that help employees understand how to use the software when it launches.

 A CRM platform is an overarching system overhaul, and the scale and detail of its implementation must match its intended reach.
 These six key concepts clarify the required investment and strategies businesses can follow for a successful CRM implementation process.